Greek Orthodox Easter on Tinos Island

 Easter Celebrations on Tinos Island

-Greek Orthodox Easter is the most important religious holiday for Greeks which includes rituals, a strict 40-day fast before Easter, special food preparation, and celebrations.
-What is more amazing about Greek islands and Greek Orthodox Easter is that besides the standard celebrations, every island has its own local customs.
+Greek Orthodox Easter is the most important religious holiday for Greeks, which includes rituals, a strict 40-day fast before Easter, special food preparation, and celebrations.

-In this post, we will focus on how best to spend your Greek Orthodox Easter in Tinos, a low-key and authentic Greek island.
-The island is unique as it combines the Greek Orthodox religion with Catholics and they celebrate Easter together.
+This post will focus on how best to spend your Greek Orthodox Easter in Tinos, a low-key and authentic Greek island.
+The island is unique as it combines the Greek Orthodox religion with Catholics, who celebrate Easter together.

 Tinos alleys